uncomment the following lines to install these packages if required

 prepare_domain()

-SDTM domains, such as the MB domain, can have up to 3 columns for the results and a variety of over 20 timing variables, while this preserves the intricacies in the trial data, it also creates complexity for analysis. prepare_domain() takes a single IDDO-SDTM domain, amalgamates the data so that there is one ‘best choice’ result and timing variable, then pivots the rows by the best choice time variable (TIME, TIME_SOURCE), the study id (STUDYID) and participant number (USUBJID).
-The different events/findings/tests then become columns and the dataset is populated with the associated result, providing a condensed dataset which is more digestible can be easily merged with other data.
+prepare_domain() takes a single IDDO-SDTM domain, amalgamates the data so that there is one ‘best choice’ result and timing variable, then pivots the rows by the best choice time variable (TIME, TIME_SOURCE), the study id (STUDYID) and participant number (USUBJID).
+The different events/findings/tests then become columns and the dataset is populated with the associated result, providing a condensed dataset which is more digestible and can be easily merged with other data.

-In prepare_domain(), the first parameter is the two letter domain code followed by the domain data frame.
+In prepare_domain(), the first parameter is the domain data frame followed by the two letter domain code.

 #> [1] "Number of rows where values_fn has been used to pick record in the MB domain: 0"